Sushi Striker: The Way of Sushido: Plot

 With the emperor defeated, the land is at peace once more, and the people of the land, in both the Empire and the Republic, are free to enjoy sushi.
-Jinrai finally reveals to Musashi that sushi originally came from the fish in the sea, but due to human activity, the fish slowly became extinct, and were reincarnated into sushi sprites.
-The sushi sprites are able to maintain their strength and continue to produce sushi through the people's appreciation and gratitude for sushi; values that Musashi must treasure and cherish every time sushi is consumed.
 The story ends with Musashi and Jubay living out their lives together in peace, hoping that some day, Musashi's mother will return, so they can become a family once more.

 Development and release

 Development began when Nintendo producer, Hitoshi Yamagami, asked Tokyo Mirage Sessions ♯FE director, Kaori Ando, for ideas on new Nintendo 3DS and Nintendo Switch software, Ando pitched an idea for a game about eating sushi.
 Although confused by the concept, he and the team eventually worked to flesh out the concept, conceiving the characters, the general premise for the game, as well as writing the story.
 Nintendo then shopped the project around to four potential co-development partners. indieszero, who had previously worked with Nintendo on NES Remix and Electroplankton, was the last company approached, and they suggested to make it a puzzle game.
 The puzzle game indeszero pitched was different from the final product.
 Nintendo and indieszero then worked to refine and finalize the core mechanics for the game.

 Sushi Striker: The Way of Sushido was initially announced at E3 2017 as a Nintendo 3DS exclusive title.
-The game was later featured in a March 2018 Nintendo Direct presentation, with the announcement of a Nintendo Switch version as well as online multiplayer.
-The game was released worldwide on June 8, 2018.
+The game was later featured in a Nintendo Direct presentation held in March 2018, with the announcement of a Nintendo Switch version as well as online multiplayer.
+The game was released worldwide on June 8.